MartinaMaurizi/NightFlow/README.md

 | Organizer  | `info@jolieclub.com`          | password123 |

-Other test accounts available, see BrainBank_db.sql for the full list.
+Other test accounts available, see NightFlow_db.sql for the full list.
 ## Author
 Maurizi Martina